Studying propagating turbulent structures in the near wake of a sphere using Hilbert proper orthogonal decomposition: Analysis and Results

 \subsection{Pairing POD Modes using the Hilbert Transform}

-While \ac{HPOD} modes can be used to determine matched pairs of \ac{POD} modes, this process requires performing both decompositions.
-As the Hilbert transform can be applied in the streamwise direction, it can be applied directly to the \ac{POD} modes despite their lack of temporal information.
-The result is a shift of the fundamental wavenumbers of each \ac{POD} mode by $\mp90^\circ$, which is analogous to a propagation of the mode downstream.
-Thus, the streamwise Hilbert transform of a \ac{POD} mode is analogous to a \ac{POD} mode which represents a $\mp90^\circ$ phase shift of the same streamwise periodic structure.
+While \ac{HPOD} modes can be used to identify matched pairs of \ac{POD} modes, this process requires performing both decompositions.
+Because the Hilbert transform can be applied in the streamwise direction, it can be applied directly to the \ac{POD} modes, despite their lack of temporal information.
+The result is a $\mp \pi/2$ phase shift of the fundamental Fourier components of each \ac{POD} mode, analogous to the downstream propagation of the mode.
+Thus, the streamwise Hilbert transform of a \ac{POD} mode is analogous to a \ac{POD} mode that represents a $\mp \pi/2$ phase shift of the same streamwise periodic structure.